WINSDK/notes/Problems Arising From Growth.md

 # Diseconomics of scale
-Increases in costs as a result of an increase in organizational <br>
-size of in output resulting in increased per-unit costs.
+Increases in costs as a result of an increase in organizational size of in output resulting in increased per-unit costs.

 ## Sources of diseconomics of scale